wp-fail2ban/docs/developers/events/event-data.rst

       Get the HTTP headers for the Event.
 See :ref:`WP_FAIL2BAN_EX_LOG_HEADERS`.

       :returns: The HTTP headers as a string, or ``null`` if header logging is not enabled.

+   .. php:method:: public getWafData(): ?array

+      Get the WAF or Honeypot data for the Event.

+      :returns: The WAF or Honeypot data as an array, or ``null`` if it is not a WAF or Honeypot event.